Skip to main content

 Step 3: Apply your homemade weed killer.

-Unlike the bleach method, this vinegar and soap solution does not attack the root system of the weed, so a broader spray is needed to terminate the weed’s leaves/stems/flowers.
+Unlike using the bleach method, this vinegar and soap solution does not attack the root system of the weed, so a broader spray is needed to terminate the weed’s leaves/stems/flowers.
 Because this method is slightly less effective, you may need additional treatments to eradicate the weed fully.

 Another key to the effectiveness of this solution is sunshine.
 In conjunction with the acetic acid in the vinegar, the suns’ rays aid the vinegar in destroying the weed’s cell structure.